jmax-fearless/search-gov/README.markdown

 ## Dependencies

+### Docker
+We recommend using [Docker](https://www.docker.com/get-started) to install all the dependencies and run the necessary services below.

 ### Ruby

 You will need the version of Ruby specified in `.ruby-version`.
 Verify that your path points to the correct version of Ruby: